She Also Serves

 On November 7, 2018 Prime Minister Justin Trudeau rose in the House of Commons to deliver an apology for the Government of Canada’s decision on June 7, 1939 not to allow the Jewish refugees on board the MS St. Louis entry into Canada.
 Ironically, during the Second World War 17,000 Jews were enlisted in the Canadian Armed Forces (CAF), proudly serving their country despite Canada’s “none is too many” Jewish immigration policy.
 Of these 17,000, over 250 were women.
 While the chapter "Jewish Women in Uniform" in Ellin Bessner's 2018 book Double Threat: Canadian Jews and World War II and the 2017 article "She Also Served" by Saundra Lipton have highlight the participation of Jewish women in the Canadian Armed Forces during the Second World War, there is generally a dearth of public awareness of the role of Jewish women in the Canadian military.

-The stories of thirty-six Jewish servicewomen (Air Force, Army and Navy) from the Second World War are featured on this website.
+The stories of thirty-nine Jewish servicewomen (Air Force, Army and Navy) from the Second World War are featured on this website.
 These stories serve are a springboard to a call for submissions of art influenced by these stories.
-The work of ten artists will be featured in an exhibit, "She Also Serves: Jewish Women in the Canadian Armed Forces," bringing to life the stories of Jewish women who served Canada during World War II.
+The work of nine artists will be featured in an exhibit, "She Also Serves: Jewish Women in the Canadian Armed Forces," bringing to life the stories of Jewish women who served Canada during World War II.
 She Also Serves is an opportunity to introduce some exceptional women to our community, to our country, and beyond our borders.

 Image courtesy of Alex Dworkin Canadian Jewish Archives